QuoransFinance/QuoraBooks/README.md

-# Quora Books and Papers
+# Books , Papers and GitHub repositories relevant to Quantitative Finance

+If you feel anything is missing please make a pull request.

 Our recommendations: <br>
 [Books](https://github.com/argoopjmc/QuoraBooks/blob/master/Books.md) <br>